gusibi/dynamodb-py/README.md

 ynamodb-py has some sensible defaults for you when you create a new table, including the table name and the primary key column.
 But you can change those if you like on table creation.

 ```
-from dynamodb.models import Model
+from dynamodb.model import Model
 from dynamodb.fields import CharField, IntegerField, FloatField, DictField
-from dynamodb.adapter import Table
+from dynamodb.table import Table

 class Movies(Model):